xXDzepniXx/JOMap/README.md

   * 05TR.wac is edited and not the original, but the original can easily be found witin the game files.
 The two important flavour additions are: friendly-fire no longer ends the mission, and there are a lot of mortars hitting the island

- THE MAIN PURPOSE OF THIS IS TO HAVE THIS OLD PIECE OF GAME HISTORY AVAILABLE FOR LEARNING AND GOING THROUGH YOUR NOSTALGIA HIT.
+ THE MAIN PURPOSE OF THIS IS TO HAVE THIS OLD PIECE OF GAME HISTORY AVAILABLE FOR DOWNLOAD, BUT ALSO TO HAVE A COPY OF THIS MAP FOR MYSELF.